solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 > **NOTE:**There is a learning curve, but if you know React you're not nearly as
 > far from being able to develop mobile apps as you think!
 It may feel jarring
-> to start, but after a few hours of React Native development, you'll start to
+> to start, but after a few hours of React Native development, you will start to
 > feel much more comfortable.
 We have included a [Lab](#lab) section below to
 > help you.

-### Creating a Solana dApp with React Native
+## Creating a Solana dApp with React Native

 Solana React Native dApps are virtually identical to React dApps.
 The primary difference is in the wallet interaction.
 Instead of the wallet being available